SeXde/FPCrypt/readme.md

 - If you have secret info on plain text you definitely want to use **FPCrypt** to protect it.
 - ---
 ## How can it be protected?
-- **FPCrypt** uses AES 256 which is the algorithm trusted as the standard by the U.S goverment and it has been proven as one of the most secure ciphers
+- **FPCrypt** uses AES 256 which is the algorithm trusted as the standard by the U.S goverment and it has been proven as one of the most secure ciphers.